-VECMA M12 Release versions of all components:
+VECMA M42 final release version of all components:

 Overview of the VECMA Toolkit

 The VECMA Toolkit (VECMAtk) enables automated VVUQ for multiscale applications that can be deployed on emerging exascale platforms.
 VECMAtk provide support for software applications regardless of the domain of interest.
 The month 42 release is made up of the following tools:

 - The full VECMA toolkit (VECMAtk)

 In Figure 1 we show how the different tools are combined when using each of the four application tutorials, after which we provide a short introduction to each component.